SELF-CATERING GRADE II LISTED SUFFOLK HOLIDAY COTTAGE IN THE COUNTRYSIDE AT ORFORD

 MASTER BEDROOM – Accessed from the landing, this charming double aspect room has exposed beams, leaded windows and views over the front and rear gardens.
 There is a super-kingsize bed made up of two single mattresses with cushions, beautiful art work, antique bedside tables with lamps, mahogany chest and Victorian towel rail.

 BATHROOM – This fully carpeted room is full of quirky character with beams and a brick chimney breast forming one wall.
-There is a bath with hand shower and shower curtain, basin set into a storage cabinet, low level wc, mirror and shaver socket.
+There is a bath, basin set into a storage cabinet, low level wc, mirror and shaver socket.

 TWIN BEDROOM – A door from the living room opens directly onto the steep carpeted stairs winding up to the bedroom.
 This charming double aspect room has exposed beams and leaded windows.
 The furniture reflects the period of the house with a bedside table, dressing table and chair, built in wardrobe and fire place.